szymor/soulfu/README.md

 + Some bug fixing has been done around G'nome Copter.
 Now it can be built by G'nome at intelligence of 30.
 + Port to SDL2.
 + Joystick support up to 16 buttons.
 The limit was 8 in the original and it made impossible to map controls to some buttons on modern gamepads.
++ Syntax definition for Sublime to add syntax highlighting for SoulFu scripting language (by Sky).

 ## What could be done?
 I do not promise anything as the project is done in my free time.
 I have some ideas, though: